emarref/EmarrefTwigDoctrineLoaderBundle/README.md

 # EmarrefTwigDoctrineLoaderBundle

-Load twig templates from a doctrine connection.
+Load twig templates from a doctrine repository.

 ## Installation